The GamesLab at Paderborn University

 2nd Paderborn Game Lab GameJam

-The work in the GamesLab is organised as a module for the development of video games, which extends over two semesters and is attended by students from various disciplines such as media studies, computer science, art, music and many others.
-In the winter semester, students work in teams, so-called ‘departments’.
+The work in the GamesLab is organised as a module on the development of video games, which extends over two semesters and is attended by students from various disciplines such as Media Studies, Computer Science, Art, Music and many others.
+In the winter semester, students work in teams, so-called "departments".

 The departments specialise in 2D Arts, 3D Arts, Audio, Coding and Game Design.
 In weekly workshops, you will learn all the basics of the department, the software used and teamwork.
-At the end, there is a game jam in which the departments come together and put their skills to the test.
+At the end, there is a game jam in which the departments come together and your skills are put to the test.
 This involves creating a small, functioning video game within a short space of time.

 2D Art Department